How Long Do Restraining Orders Last?

 A restraining order is an order delegated by the court in an effort to protect a person, business, object, entity, or company.
 When a restraining order is placed, it is to protect the victim against domestic violence, sexual assault, harassment, stalking, or child abuse.

-What are the types of restraining orders?
+What are the different types of restraining orders?

 - In a civil harassment restraining order, the victim is being stalked, harassed, or assaulted by someone who is not close to them.
 Most people are familiar with this type of order.

-- Adult abuse restraining order protects individuals who are 65+ or between the ages of 18-64 that cannot defend themselves.
+- Adult abuse restraining order protects individuals who are 65+ or between the ages of 18-64 and cannot defend themselves.
 If an individual has mental or physical disabilities or is elderly or handicapped, they will file this order.
 Abuse in these cases looks like physical, financial, neglect, or harmful treatment.

 What does a restraining order affect?